Atticus29/clark_bio_160/README.md

 - A list of Clark College’s computer labs can be accessed [here](http://www.clark.edu/campus-life/student-support/computing_resources/hours.php)
 - Library Resources, Tutoring and Writing Center, and Disability Support Services as well as other resources can be accessed on the [Clark College website](http://www.Clark.edu).

+#### Tutoring / Writing Center
+Clark College has tutoring services for a variety or academic disciplines including STEM (Science, Technology, Engineering, and Math).
+You can find information about their services [here](http://www.clark.edu/campus-life/student-support/tutoring/index.php).

 #### Socrative

 - We will take advantage of a student response system called [Socrative](https://b.socrative.com/login/student/).
 The Room Name is **FISHER2070**.
 We will be using this tool to assess your (collective and personal) comprehension of topics in real time in the classroom.
 I'll be designing questions that I'll ask during lecture and lab and posting them to the room on Socrative.
 You'll be able to answer these questions from any browser or from the [ios or Android app](https://www.socrative.com/apps.html) downloaded onto your phone or tablet.
 If you can, please bring such a device to class every day. **If you are unable to do this, please let me know as soon as possible**.